First Fruits

 • It would interrupt as a day dedicated to bread the partial fasting of leaven (Unleavened Bread lastet one entire week)!!

-• JESUS died in the time of the unleavened bread and resurrected when leavened bread was eaten again (Abib 23th), being the First Fruit and the -absolute- bread of life.
-It would not make any sense if JESUS would have been resurrected during the time of unleavened bread.
+• IESOUS died in the time of the unleavened bread and resurrected when leavened bread was eaten again (Abib 23th), being the First Fruit and the -absolute- bread of life.
+It would not make any sense if IESOUS would have been resurrected during the time of unleavened bread.
 Read also Lev 23:14 and Mat 9:17.
 This commonly accepted schedule is nonsensical and takes away significance from His greatest sacrifice.
+See also the study 'CHRISTOS IESOUS 〣 Passover Chronology · Refutation of Fast-Track Trial'.

 B - Who is Beta Israel?